easttennesseecc-star/Q-Top-Dog-IDE/README.md

 - Security & Compliance Dashboard: Real-time security audit, compliance status, and AI-driven risk analysis.

 **Mission:**
-Make Q-IDE the top dog of IDE platforms—faster, more robust, and better in every way than anything else.
+Make Top Dog the top dog of IDE platforms—faster, more robust, and better in every way than anything else.
 Every developer should feel empowered, safe, and productive from start to finish.
 The app will open automatically and is ready for use.

 ## Overview
-Q-IDE is a modular, multi-agent development environment with a unified dashboard, advanced UI controls, and seamless backend integration.
+Top Dog is a modular, multi-agent development environment with advanced UI controls, and seamless backend integration.
 This desktop app is built with Tauri (Rust + React/TypeScript) and Python backend orchestration.

 ## System Architecture Outline